manucorporat/openviewhealth/readme.md

 ## Disclaimer

-Open View Health is not intended to be used as a medical device, and the site cannot and does not contain medical/health advice.
+OpenView Health is not intended to be used as a medical device, and the site cannot and does not contain medical/health advice.
 Any medical/health information is provided for general informational and educational purposes only and is not a